 Cohuna – Ochre Health Medical Centre

 Cohuna is 68 kilometers east of Echuca, 120 kilometers north of Bendigo and 247 kilometers from Melbourne.
 It is a small northern Victorian country farming community in the Gannawarra Shire.
-While the town has a population of only about 2000 people, it sits within a larger catchment of around 10,000 in a Shire that covers about 3,700 square kilometres.
-It is a long way from a large regional centre and a very long drive for patients if primary health-care and hospital services are not available locally.
+While the town has a population of only about 2000 people, it sits within a larger catchment of around 10,000 in a Shire that covers about 3,700 square kilometres. it provides much needed services for patients who would otherwise face a long drive if primary health-care and hospital services were not available locally.

-But Cohuna and the semi-isolated communities that surround it, has a thriving GP practice with skilled GP procedural doctors, a well-equipped 16-bed acute care district hospital and a 16-bed community nursing home.
+Cohuna and its communities are luck to have a thriving GP practice with skilled GP procedural doctors, a well-equipped 16-bed acute care district hospital and a 16-bed community nursing home.

 Cohuna hospital has a long and interesting history.
 For many years it was a private facility owned by local GP, Dr Stewart.
 In 1952 it was sold to the Victorian Government and became a public hospital.
 After more than 60 years of continuous service to the communities of Cohuna and surrounding towns, the Cohuna District Hospital remains a ‘GP hospital’ with six visiting medical officer GPs from Ochre Health who are credentialed to provide urgent care on-call and procedural services to the hospital on a rostered basis.

-Today under the leadership of Dr Ken Cheng, the hospital offers, interalia, acute medical and surgical services, obstetrics, a 24/7 Urgent Care Centre, a dialysis unit that operates three days a week and a district nursing service.
+Today, the hospital offers, acute medical and surgical services, obstetrics, a 24/7 Urgent Care Centre, a dialysis unit that operates three days a week and a district nursing service.

 There are about 5000 patients registered at the practice that provides a range of procedural and non-procedural services including trauma medicine, pain management and palliative care.
 It has been a registrar training ground since the 1980s.
 A pathology laboratory visits daily to take bloods.
 Equipment includes ECG monitor, diathermy unit, ultra-sound and full resuscitation equipment.

-Dr Barker is a passionate and dedicated procedural doctor with skills in anaesthetics, obstetrics, emergency medicine, dermatology, paediatrics and GP education.
+Dr Barker, OAM, is a passionate and dedicated procedural doctor with skills in anaesthetics, obstetrics, emergency medicine, dermatology, paediatrics and GP education.
 He has been trained in radiology and does heart films and ultrasound.

 Peter’s early training was at Box Hill Hospital, after which he spent time in Cohuna, Bairnsdale and the UK.
 He joined Cohuna Medical Clinic in 1983 as a trainee on the Family Medicine Program; a forerunner of the GP registrar program.
 Always interested in working in a rural environment, he was advised by colleagues to expand the range of skills he would need for country practice by working overseas.
 He subsequently spent two years in the UK doing obstetrics and anaesthetics after which he returned to Cohuna.
 On his return to Australia he recalls being told that there’s a practice that we can’t get anyone to work in.
 They are all too scared to go there.
 And that was Cohuna … [It was] because you had to be able to do anaesthetics and obstetrics.